Frequently Asked Questions

 Which Duke health plans provide coverage for bariatric surgery?

 The Duke Select, Blue Care and Duke Options plans all provide bariatric surgery coverage assuming the individual meets all the eligibility criteria.
 Bariatric surgery is not covered if you have the Duke Basic plan.
-You must receive services at the Duke Metabolic and Weight Loss Surgery Center sessions in reference to bariatric surgery.
+You must receive services at the Duke Metabolic and Weight Loss Surgery Center.

 How many years of service with Duke are required in order to be eligible for the bariatric surgery benefit?

 The benefit will be available after the employee has five years of continuous service (as verified by the continuous service date) with Duke University or Duke University Health System.
 The member must meet the 5 year requirement prior to entering the evaluation stage.